VrushankPatel/interview-matters/java/jvm-internals-and-classloading/README.md

 ---
 title: JVM Internals and Classloading
-aliases: [JVM Architecture, Java Class Loading]
+aliases: [Java Virtual Machine, Class Loading Mechanism]
-tags: [#java, #system-design, #interviews]
+tags: [#java, #jvm, #interviews]
 created: 2025-09-25
 updated: 2025-09-25
 ---

+# JVM Internals and Classloading

 ## Overview

-The Java Virtual Machine (JVM) is the runtime environment that executes Java bytecode.
-Key components include class loading, memory management, and execution.
-Classloading loads .class files into memory, resolving dependencies.
-Understanding JVM internals is crucial for performance tuning, debugging, and interviews, as it explains portability and memory models.
+The Java Virtual Machine (JVM) is the runtime environment for Java bytecode.
+Classloading is the process by which the JVM loads, links, and initializes classes at runtime.
+Understanding JVM internals is crucial for performance tuning and debugging in MAANG interviews.

 ## STAR Summary

-**Situation:** A microservice was experiencing OutOfMemory errors in production.
+**Situation:** Debugging a production issue where a class was not loading correctly in a microservice.

-**Task:** Diagnose and fix JVM memory issues.
+**Task:** Identify and fix the classloading problem causing ClassNotFoundException.

-**Action:** Analyzed heap dumps, adjusted GC settings, and optimized classloading.
+**Action:** Analyzed the classloader hierarchy, checked classpath, and used JVM tools to inspect loaded classes.

-**Result:** Reduced memory usage by 40%, stabilized the service.
+**Result:** Resolved the issue by adjusting the deployment configuration, preventing downtime.

 ## Detailed Explanation